 On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

-I’d been camping in the bush in Karri tree country with my boyfriend, River.
+I’d been camping in the bush in Karri tree country with my then-boyfriend, Jasper.
 The two of us had a week to kill before we went travelling, so figured we’d spend it wringing as much goodness from West Australia’s spectacular landscapes as we could.